mfs409/learnx-interactive-website-vue-firebase/README.md

 - CreatePrivate.vue &mdash; A component for creating private posts
 - CreatePublic.vue &mdash; A component for creating public posts
 - Error.vue &mdash; A component for showing error messages
-- Feedack.vue &mdash; A component for managing feedback to the website owner
+- Feedback.vue &mdash; A component for managing feedback to the website owner
 - Info.vue &mdash; A component for showing informational messages
-- Login.vue &mdash; A component for logging in
+- LogIn.vue &mdash; A component for logging in
 - Menu.vue &mdash; A menu component
 - ReadAllPrivate.vue &mdash; A component for showing all of a user's private posts